 The school is not responsible for lost, damaged or stolen items.
 Students are not to prevent lockers from locking.
 Students who decide to "jam" a locker will be responsible for the costs of any repairs.
-As lockers are the school district's property, school personnel may search them if they might contain illegal substances, stolen property, or articles that might endanger the lives or welfare of other students in the school.
+As lockers are the school district's property, school personnel may search them at any time.